Shadow docket: Commentary

-Unreasonable judicial power
+Scope of judicial power

 Critics contend that the shadow docket gives the Supreme Court an unreasonable amount of power.
 Nicholas Stephanopoulos, a law professor at Harvard University, has argued that the "idea of unexplained, unreasoned court orders seems so contrary to what courts are supposed to be all about ...
 If courts don't have to defend their decisions, then they're just acts of will, of power.
 They're not even pretending to be legal decisions."